justphemi/xvaulte/README.md

-# Vaulte AI Integration — Endpoint Guide for AI/ML Service
+# Benchmark AI Integration — Endpoint Guide for AI/ML Service

 This document summarizes all backend endpoints and flows that interact with the AI microservice so you can integrate, implement, or adapt the Python FastAPI service cleanly.